Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Quasi-isometry induced by one map

-\begin{rem} Assume that $Y,X$ admit invariant ergodic measures, the actions are free up to measure $0$, and $f$, inducing a quasi-isometry $\cO_\Gamma Y\simeq \cO_\Delta X$, is a measure space isomorphism (sometimes it suffices to assume that on subsets of $Y$ and $X$ of positive measure).
-In this case $\delta$ is a measurable map (and the actions are orbit equivalent by Remark \ref{orbit equivalence}) and we can use various ``orbit equivalence (super)rigidity theorems'' to conclude that the respective actions are conjugate by $f$ (in particular, that $\Gamma$ and $\Delta$ are isomorphic). \end{rem}
+If the map $f$ above is surjective, we get a surjective coarse embedding of groups, hence a quasi-isometry.
+However, by the argument from the proof of \cref{isomorphism of groups}, even without surjectivity one can deduce quasi-isometry of $\Gamma$ and $\Delta$ whenever the induced map of warped cones is a quasi-isometry and $\im (f)$ is a closed set (e.g.\ if $f$ is continuous).

-For example, the following was obtained in \cite{Popa}. \begin{thm}[Popa] Let $\Gamma \acts (Y,\mu)$ be a Bernoulli action of a $w$-rigid group with no finite normal subgroups.
-Assume that there is a free ergodic action $\Lambda\acts (X,\nu)$ and an orbit-preserving measure space isomorphism $f\colon Y\to X$.
-Then $\Lambda$ is isomorphic to $\Gamma$ and $f$ establishes a conjugacy of actions. \end{thm} Above, Bernoulli action is an action $\Gamma\acts (X_0, \mu_0)^\Gamma$ on $X_0$-valued functions on $\Gamma$ by shifts, i.e.\ $(\gamma f)(\eta) = f(\gamma^{-1}\eta)$, where $(X_0, \mu_0)$ is some non-atomic probability space and $ (X_0, \mu_0)^\Gamma$ is equipped with the product measure; $w$-rigidity means that $\Gamma$ admits an infinite normal subgroup $\Gamma'$ such that $(\Gamma, \Gamma')$ has relative property (T).
-Freeness, orbit-preserving, as well as conjugacy should be understood up to measure zero, and in fact $f$ may be assumed to be a map from a subset of $X$ of positive measure.
-See the original paper \cite{Popa} or a survey \cite{Vaes} for details and more general statements, as well as references to other results of this kind.
+\begin{rem} Assume that $Y,X$ admit invariant ergodic measures, the actions are free up to measure $0$, and $f$, inducing a quasi-isometry $\cO_\Gamma Y\simeq \cO_\Delta X$, is a measure space isomorphism.
+In this case the actions are orbit equivalent by \cref{qi cocycle non-continuous}, so we can use various orbit equivalence super-rigidity or cocycle super-rigidity theorems to conclude that the respective actions are conjugate by $f$ (in particular, that $\Gamma$ and $\Delta$ are isomorphic). \end{rem}